 The importance of testing for Group B Streptococcus

-The "risk factor" approach is not reducing the rate of infections in the UK and GBS continues to be a major cause of ill health amongst babies.
+Strep B continues to be a major cause of ill health amongst babies.

-Strepelle can help change this.
-Strepelle is an easy to use home to laboratory test for use from 35 weeks of pregnancy.
-Although GBS carriage can come and go, this typically happens over periods of months, not hours or days.
+We can help change this.
+Strepelle is an easy to use home-to-laboratory test for use from 35 weeks of pregnancy.
+Although Group B Strep carriage can come and go, this typically happens over periods of months, not hours or days.

 Strepelle’s test for Strep B carriage is highly predictive of whether you will be carrying Group B Strep for the next 5 weeks which, when testing at 35-37 weeks, is when you are most likely to go into labour.

 If Strep B is detected during pregnancy steps can be taken to minimise the risk of your newborn developing a GBS infection.

 Strepelle use the Enriched Culture Medium test which is recognised as the gold standard for detecting GBS carriage.
 When the result is performed within 5 weeks of delivery a negative test is 96% predictive to remain negative at the time of delivery and a positive test is 87% predictive to remain positive at the time of delivery.